sara-nl/griddocs/source/Pages/PBS/pbs.rst

 ==========================

 When you submit a local job, it will land on one of the cluster nodes.
-This means that the working directory will be different to the directory from where you submit the job (the worker node is a different machine to the UI).
+This means that the working directory will be different to the directory from where you submit the job (the worker node is a different machine to the :abbr:`UI (User Interface)`).

 The home UI directory is mounted on the worker node via NFS.
 For better I/O performance, copy files, computation to the worker node's ``/scratch``.